Prafful1505/order-to-cash-intelligence/sessions/ai-usage-summary.md

 - Reading Render build logs to diagnose the Python 3.14 failure
 - Diagnosing the CORS issue on the deployed app
 - Deciding which 8 queries best demonstrate the O2C flow
-- Writing the "Anything else" field in this submission form